msinghal10/msinghal10.github.io/_pages/about.md

 Recent News
 ======

+<span style="color:blue"> July 2025:</span> Our poster titled "FairDeFace: Evaluating the Fairness and Adversarial Robustness of Face Obfuscation Methods" has been accepted to USENIX Security 2025.

 <span style="color:blue"> July 2025:</span> I will be serving as a mentor for the IJCNLP-AACL 2025 Student Research Workshop (SRW).

 <span style="color:blue"> June 2025:</span> I will be serving on the Program committee for AsiaCCS 2026 for the Machine Learning and Security track.